-- 7.1.
-Navigate using a variety of commonly used maps and understand the use of scales and symbols. - 7.2.
-Demonstrate an understanding of how contours and other cartographic methods are used to represent relief and use them to effectively to navigate in the terrain.
-Be able to recognise topographical features in the landscape. - 7.3.
-Relate the map to the ground and vice versa.
-Recognise key features in the landscape and identify them on a map. - 7.4.
-Accurately navigate across country with map alone. - 7.5.
-Be able to relocate efficiently in a range of situations.
-Provide a six figure arid reference on doing so. - 7.5.
-Measure distance accurately on a variety of maps and calculate how long it will take to get from one location to another. - 7.6.
-Effectively measure distance travelled on the ground using appropriate techniques inc. accurate pacing and timing. - 7.7.
-Use a compass effectively navigate in complex terrain. - 7.8.
-Navigate competently in poor visibility due to weather conditions or darkness. - 7.9.
-Explain and use the information given on maps about rights of way and access to land. - 7.10.
-Describe the benefits and limitations of using handheld GPS devices.
+- 7.1 Navigate using a variety of commonly used maps and understand the use of scales and symbols. - 7.2 Demonstrate an understanding of how contours and other cartographic methods are used to represent relief and use them to effectively to navigate in the terrain.
+Be able to recognise topographical features in the landscape. - 7.3 Relate the map to the ground and vice versa.
+Recognise key features in the landscape and identify them on a map. - 7.4 Be able to relocate efficiently in a range of situations.
+Provide six figure grid reference on doing so. - 7.5 Measure distance accurately on a variety of maps and calculate how long it will take to get from one location to another. - 7.6 Effectively measure distance travelled on the ground using appropriate techniques inc. accurate pacing and timing. - 7.7 Use a compass effectively navigate in complex terrain. - 7.8 Navigate competently in poor visibility due to weather conditions or darkness. - 7.9 Explain and use the information given on maps about rights of way and access to land. - 7.10 Describe the benefits and limitations of using handheld GPS devices.